yoyololicon/constant-memory-waveglow/README.md

 ## Result

+### WaveGlow

 I trained the model on some cello music pieces from MusicNet using the `musicnet_config.json`.
 The clips in the `samples` folder is what I got.
 Although the audio quality is not very good, it's possible to use WaveGlow on music generation as well.
 The generation speed is around 470kHz on a 1080ti.

+### WaveFlow

+I trained on full LJ speech dataset using the `waveflow_LJ_speech.json`.
+The settings are corresponding to the **64 residual channels, h=64** model in the paper.
+After training about 1.25M steps, the audio quality is very similiar to their official examples.

 ## Citation